Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 Wireless cameras are also easier to install than their wired counterparts, which makes them far less intrusive.
 They can also be accessed from anywhere in the world via the Internet.

 Wired cameras never require their batteries to be changed.
 Also, unlike wireless cameras, wired cameras are not vulnerable to Wi-Fi interference and bandwidth overlap.
-Wired cameras also enable the user to connect more camera units to a single setup and so are better suited for larger properties.
+Wired cameras also enable the user to connect more spotlight cam units to a single setup and so are better suited for larger properties.

-In general, wired cameras are far more reliable, but lack the remote accessibility of wireless cameras.
+In general, wired spotlight cams are far more reliable, but lack the remote accessibility of wireless cameras.

 Both systems work well, and neither choice is intrinsically better than the other.
 In the end, your decision will probably come down to whether you rent or own your home.